CRUISES & TOURS

-Without a doubt, clear or partly cloudy days on Mobile Bay offer spectacular Sunset Cruises from the Eastern Shore.
-We offer two and four-hour Sunset Cruises in North Bay with the Mobile Skyline and USS Alabama in the background, in Middle Bay with Middle Bay Lighthouse in the background and South Mobile Bay with the Dauphin Island Bridge in the background.
+Without a doubt, clear or partly cloudy days on Mobile Bay offer spectacular Sunsets from the Eastern Shore.
+We offer charters in North Bay with the Mobile Skyline and USS Alabama in the background, in Middle Bay with Middle Bay Lighthouse in the background and South Mobile Bay with the Dauphin Island Bridge in the background.

-Mobile Bay sunset cruises are the perfect way to end a fabulous day on the water or an amazing complement to your dining experience!
-We pick up guests from the Grand Hotel and Sunset Pointe at Fly Creek Marina on the Eastern Shore and The Blue Gill, The Oyster Bar or Ralph & Kacoos on the causeway.
-We’ll also pick up guests from (hwy 98 launch) in Weeks Bay or Pier Street Boat Launch on Scenic 98 in Fairhope.
+Mobile Bay fishing charters on North Mobile Bay is a perfect way to end a fabulous day on the water or an amazing complement to a dining experience at The Blue Gill, The Oyster Bar or Ralph & Kacoos on the causeway.

 The Mobile Tensaw River Delta is Alabama’s largest wetland ecosystem and the second largest river delta in the United States.
+We can target either fresh or saltwater species.
 The Delta is approximately 45 miles long and covers over 400 square miles of wetland.
 It is characterized by numerous tributary rivers, streams, bayous and creeks, including the waters of the Tensaw, Tombigbee and Alabama rivers and maintains the areas ecological balance, filtering impurities from approximately 15% of our countries fresh water.

 Known as America’s Amazon, the Mobile Delta is home to more species of freshwater fish, mussels, snails, turtles and crawfish than any other state.
 Over 350 species of freshwater fish and more turtle species than and other river system on the planet.
 Even creatures capable of killing humans, including Bears, Bobcats, Bull Shark, Boars, Alligators and 5 different venomous snakes make their home in the Alabama Delta.